lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 1. data originating in a View due to user data entry,
 2. data shared among collaborating UseCases (representing all or part of the system state) and
-3. data originating in a younger sibling scene's UseCase
+3. data originating in a younger sibling scene's UseCase  (normally data passed back by delegate)

 ### Passing Data Originating in a View